sipeed/sipeed_wiki/docs/hardware/en/maixcam/os.md

 Windows users can also use [Win32DiskImager](https://sourceforge.net/projects/win32diskimager/) or [Rufus](https://rufus.ie/).

+## Launching the Burning Tool

+Normally, you can start the application by double-clicking the application icon.
+If you encounter an error message saying `Something went wrong.
+If the source image was compressed, please check if it is corrupted.
+Error spawning the child process`, it may be due to insufficient permissions.
+Right-click the application icon and select "Run as administrator" to open it.

 ## Flashing the TF Card

 There are two ways to flash the TF card: